hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ### Front-end

 #### Home Page
 The home page features fashion editorial images of the brand we stock.
-I create an interactive hero where the user could click to see a different 'New In' brand.
+I created an interactive hero where the user could click to see a different 'New In' brand.
 I did this using an `onClick` event listener, toggling a Boolean value and conditional rendering.
 The banners were created in SCSS using animations, which separated the page for a better user experience.
 The favourite products all had a Boolean key with the value true, which I created in the back-end.
 To display these I made an API request to get all the products and then filtered them based on whether their `featuredProduct` key had a truthy value.
 I also used the `onMouseEnter` and `onMouseLeave`, the event target and conditional rendering to display the product name when the user hovers over the product.

 ```js
 const handleMouseEnter = (e) => {